williaml4292/sep-10-freedom-project/blog/entry04.md

  <h2 class="footer-heading"> Your awesome title</h2>
 <li class="p-name"> Your awesome title</li><li><a class="u-email" href="mailto:your-email@example.com">your-email@example.com</a></li></ul>
 <p>
 Write an awesome description for your new site here.
-You caan edit this line in _config.yml.
+You can edit this line in _config.yml.
 It will appear in your document head meta (for Google search results) and in your feed.xml site description.
 </p>
 ```
 to this: